Want a fast ultrawide gaming monitor that’ll make your gaming experience both immersive and responsive at a reasonable price?

 The 1ms MBR technology only operates at fixed refresh rates that you can set to 60Hz, 100Hz, 120Hz, or 144Hz.

 The display is factory-calibrated, has a flicker-free backlighting (unless 1ms MBR is enabled), and features an integrated low blue light filter.

 At 144Hz, the fast-paced motion is significantly smoother and while it won’t make you a better player in competitive games, it will make gameplay a lot more enjoyable and seamless.

 The LG 34UC79G 144Hz gaming monitor also supports AMD FreeSync.
 This technology allows the monitor to change its refresh rate according to the GPU’s frame rate which in turn gets rid of all screen tearing and stuttering.

-Note that you cannot use this technology at the same time as 1ms MBR nor with NVIDIA cards.
+Note that you cannot use this technology at the same time as 1ms MBR.